-It doesn’t take a genius to see the mass weaponization of chairs that has unfolded in this country over these decades.
-Obese Americans have difficulty fitting into seats in airplanes, theaters, stadiums, schools, restaurants, cafes, cars, bars, amusement park rides, trains, life rafts, taxi cabs, and even park benches.
+It doesn’t take a genius to see the MASS weaponization of chairs that has unfolded in this country over these decades.
+Obese Americans have difficulty fitting into seats in airplanes, theaters, stadiums, schools, restaurants, cafes, cars, bars, amusement park rides, trains, and even life jackets.

 The sole purpose of this cruel practice is to exclude Americans with metabolic differences from our society; to create a world that is so hellish for them that they dare not venture outside again.
 But our mission is to pass federal legislation to standardize the width of chairs so all Americans are welcome in the places they sit – both public and private.

 When your hips don’t fit, just yell TARAC WIPPP!

 The Weaponization of Chairs

 It’s no secret that Americans have been getting wider and heavier over the last few decades.
 But did you know that the average chair width in the United States has suspiciously remained the same, and in some states even decreased?
 It’s true.
 Both public and private places have shifted their burden of responsibility onto the hips of Americans – but why?
 It is a pervasive conspiracy with deep roots and sinister intent.

 On the surface, it’s easy to chalk that up to corporate greed and profit margins.
 But the reality is far more insidious – there is an organized lynch mob in America coming for high-MASS Americans.
 No other group in history has been more ruthlessly targeted for discrimination than the group that stretches all the way from the far left to the far right – Americans with metabolic differences.